 The amazing thing about agile project management is that while it drives governance and discipline in every phase of the project it can easily handle changes along the way.

 Agile project management addresses a big challenge for project managers in finding the right balance of discipline without choking creativity and innovation.

 What is Agile?

 When you have found the right recipe, the right process, the right set of tasks for running your oft-repeated projects, then template it.
-Templates promote standards across the organization, reduce errors and takes the guesswork out of process/projects that are repeated.
+Templates promote standards across the organization, reduce errors, and take the guesswork out of processes/projects that are repeated.
 Consistency promotes efficiency.

 No project is without risk.
 Not to say that risk cannot be managed, all it takes is understanding your risks and planning around them.
 Even though every project can have its unique challenges and risks, a few are common across most projects and can be mitigated upfront.

 Resource utilization: Resources are probably the most expensive item in your project bill, their effective utilization is imperative to success.
 Ensure you have a way to assign tasks to individual resources or sub-teams as required and then not only be able to monitor their progress but also be part of the Feedback / Input loop and catch any concerns or issues and take timely action.